-- 1. Attending the one-hour orientation for Site Supervisors hosted by DePaul. - 2.
-Working directly with interns to observe the specific tasks that are outlined as critical success factors and competencies that are outlined in the internship evaluation materials. - 3.
-Allowing the intern to participate in specific tasks related to meeting the critical success factors and essential competencies. - 4.
-Allowing the intern to take the lead in specific tasks related to meeting the critical success factors and essential competencies. - 5.
-Meeting with DePaul supervisors and intern regularly to discuss progress. - 6.
-Completing the Internship Evaluation Rubrics (Appendix B).
+- 1. Attending the one-hour orientation for Site Supervisors hosted by DePaul. - Working directly with interns to observe the specific tasks that are outlined as critical success factors and competencies that are outlined in the internship evaluation materials aligned with NELP standards.

+- 3. Allowing the intern to participate in specific tasks related to meeting the critical success factors and essential competencies upon review of NELP activities for interns, including allowing the intern to take the lead in specific tasks - 4.
+Meeting with DePaul supervisors and intern regularly to discuss progress. - 5.
+Completing the online Internship Evaluation Rubrics (Appendix B) https://ly/EduLeadershipEvaluation